Kitware/ParaView/Web/Documentation/guides/py_launcher/README.md

     $ cd VTK/build
     $ ./bin/vtkpython Wrapping/Python/vtk/web/launcher.py launcher.config

-Then once the service receive a POST request it will trigger a new command line which will have its output redirected to __/tmp/pw-log/${session_id}.log__ where the __${session_id}__ will be a unique generated string that will ID the given process.
+Then, once the service receives a POST request, it will trigger a new command line, which will have its output redirected to __/tmp/pw-log/${session_id}.log__ where the __${session_id}__ will be a unique generated string that will ID the given process.

-For example, if the client send the given JSON payload
+For example, if the client sends the given JSON payload

     {
     'sessionManagerURL': 'http://localhost:8080/paraview',